Zucchini Corn Chowder is a creamy and delicious soup filled with garden fresh corn and zucchini and crispy bacon. You should also try Corn Soup!

 Zucchini Corn Chowder

 Soup is a favorite in our house.
 We eat as much of it as we can all year round.
 In the summer, we have ample supplies of corn and zucchini.
 It grows in such abundance in our garden that we search for new ways to cook it up.
 This soup is one of our favorites.
 A true chowder is known for its creamy milk base.
-More importantly though, is the sheer amount of fresh summer vegetables in this recipe.
+More importantly, is the sheer amount of fresh summer vegetables in this recipe.